paulbricman/paulbricman.github.io/_pages/thoughtware.md

 - an artificial sense organ for insight
 - a graph-based belief system editor
-- a sandbox for training collaborative virtual assistants
 - a data-driven memory palace
 - a version control system for ideas
 - a human language forged by machines